Nonequilibrium thermomechanics of Gaussian phase packet crystals: application to the quasistatic quasicontinuum method: Dynamics and Quasistatics of independent GPPs

-\Revision{In this work, we use a combination of robust inertial relaxation method known as FIRE~\citep{bitzek2006structural} and nonlinear generalized minimal residual (NGMRES) using PETSc~\citep{PETSc} to complete Step 2 in the model and forward-Euler finite-difference scheme to update the entropy due to irreversible transport in Step 3.
-The steps are explained in detail as pseudocode below in Algorithm~\ref{alg: thermomechanical_algo}.}
+\Revision{To complete Step 2, we use a combination of the Fast Inertial Relaxation Engine (FIRE) of \citet{bitzek2006structural} and nonlinear generalized minimal residual (NGMRES) using the Portable, Extensible Toolkit for Scientific Computation (PETSc)~\citep{PETSc}.
+We employ a forward-Euler finite-difference scheme to update the entropy due to irreversible transport in Step 3.
+The steps are explained in detail as pseudocode in Algorithm~\ref{alg: thermomechanical_algo}.}